decodrtechnologies/Data-Science/Basic Neural Network from Scratch/Readme.md

 ## Neural Network :

-The input $X$ has two attributes $x_1$ and $x_2$ , the input is passed through one hidden layer with $tanh$ activation function and then to the output node with softmax activation to give out the probabilities.
+The input `X` has two attributes `X1` and `X2` , the input is passed through one hidden layer with $tanh$ activation function and then to the output node with softmax activation to give out the probabilities.
 Cross entropy loss function works well with softmax activation and thus is used here.

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcQediZV_J9oWckQU6SMM1bwIJUF05pYb3QJQQhJ3t3YoFcax5Ve&usqp=CAU">